 "Since I studied GCSE Electronics I have wanted to pursue a career in engineering.
 After A levels I spent a year at British Aerospace Systems where I worked as a Student Engineer and rotated around the company.
 Not only was this fantastic experience but it also confirmed that I wanted to follow a career in electronics engineering.

-I chose Plymouth University because it was in my home town, but also because of the great success rate of the graduates who obtain full-time employment afterwards.
+I chose University of Plymouth because it was in my home town, but also because of the great success rate of the graduates who obtain full-time employment afterwards.
 The degree course gave me many opportunities to network and plan my career.
 I met and worked with some great people.

 In my second year I joined the University Ladies' Hockey Team which gave me a chance to socialise, meet new people and keep fit.
 I also helped out on recruitment days, particularly with workshops focused around encouraging women to pursue careers in electronics.
 This was greatly rewarding.